 - Check social media!
 The Red Cross and other government agencies have a presence on social media.
 There are more people than you realize who are reaching out to others through Facebook and other sites.
 I have chosen to receive updates from our local county emergency management office and the US National Weather Service on my Facebook.
 My phone alerts me about any upcoming storms headed my way.

 - Civil disturbances are more than the rioting in big cities that we see on the evening news.
 It also includes acts of war and terrorist attacks.
 While some civil disturbances are out of our control and unpredictable, being prepared is still necessary.
 No one saw the attacks in San Bernardino or Orlando coming.
 Again, look at what is probable for your area and do your best to have a plan.
-You can educate yourself about civil unrest and how to stay safe with this Survival Mom article and for a full 2-hour training class which includes a 190+ page e-textbook, check this out.
+This Survival Mom article can educate you about civil unrest and how to stay safe.

 Moving is stressful on its own.
 Don’t make prepping after a big move add to your stress.
 Unpack, find the lamps, and register the cars first.
 Work on getting prepped in baby steps if needed.
-Do your best to not become overwhelmed.
+Do your best not to become overwhelmed.
 Look around and make decisions based on what is truly probable.
-Remember that you are prepping for you and your family.
-Though there may be some similarities with others in your area, you have to tailor prepping to your needs.
+Remember that you are prepping for yourself and your family.
+Though there may be some similarities with others in your area, you must tailor prepping to your needs.